Frank O'Flynn: Parliamentary career

-Following his attempt in Nelson, O'Flynn seriously considered standing for Mayor of Wellington in 1977, but he withdrew in favour of Sir Frank Kitts.
+Following his attempt in Nelson, O'Flynn seriously considered standing for the Wellington mayoralty in 1977, but he withdrew in favour of Sir Frank Kitts.
 At the same election he stood for the Wellington City Council and was elected.
 Between 1980 and 1981 he was leader of the Labour caucus on the council.
-He was re-elected in 1980 but unexpectedly lost his seat on the council in 1983.
+He was re-elected in 1980, but unexpectedly lost his seat on the council in 1983.
 His defeat was in the wake of him hinting that he would rethink his position on the council should he become a cabinet minister after being promoted earlier in 1983.